 The ‘travel ban’ targets Muslim-majority countries

-The executive order lists seven countries, all of which are predominantly Muslim: Iran, Iraq, Syria, Sudan, Libya, Yemen and Somalia.
+The new executive order lists six countries, all of which are predominantly Muslim: Iran, Syria, Sudan, Libya, Yemen and Somalia.

 These countries represent a tiny number of new refugees